My high-end amplifier has failed, how much will repairs cost?

 Pretenders

 So, why would anyone pretend to know what’s wrong and how much a repair will cost without first inspecting and testing the equipment in question?
-Because they want or need the business, and they’re prepared to potentially mislead people to secure it.
+There’s a very simple answer to this: Because they need the business, and they’re prepared to take risks and mislead people to secure it.

 More…